enebular/docs/en/Files/index.md

 - Configuration files for use on devices
 - Other types of files used on devices (like image and video files)

-It's possble to, for example, execute shell scripts on a device or add configuration files to a device.
+It's possible to, for example, execute shell scripts on a device or add configuration files to a device.

 For executable files, it's possible to have the file executed when it is deployed to the device.
 Additionally, for any type of file, the **Hook** feature can be used to execute other files already deployed.